The Influence of Age on the Relative Frequency of Super-Earths and Sub-Neptunes: Introduction

 These observations led theorists to suggest that atmospheric loss might explain the differences in small planet densities.
 Early theoretical studies of atmospheric loss in the planet mass and orbital separation regime relevant to Kepler focused on the effects of photoevaporation by high energy stellar radiation \citep{Lopez2013, OwenWu2013}.
 Those works were the first to predict the existence of the radius valley, a lack of intermediate-sized sub-Neptune planets due to unstable configurations of core mass, atmospheric mass fraction, and high energy emission exposure.
 However, the valley could not be resolved in earlier Kepler catalogs due to large uncertainties in stellar, and thus planetary, radii.

 Precise characterization of Kepler planet host stars revealed the predicted valley in the size distribution of small exoplanets \citep{Fulton2017}.
-Those authors found a relative scarcity of close-in ($P < 100$~days) exoplanets with sizes between 1.5 and 2.0 Earth radii in the completeness-corrected size distribution of Kepler planets.
+Those authors found a relative scarcity of close-in ($P < 100$~days) exoplanets with sizes between 1.5 and 2.0 Earth radii in the completeness-corrected size distribution of small planets.
 While the photoevaporation theory predicted the existence of this feature in the close-in exoplanet population, recent theoretical work on the core-powered mass loss mechanism is also able to successfully reproduce the radius valley by means of the planet’s internal luminosity \citep{Gupta2019, Gupta2020}.
 In this model, the planet’s luminosity energy can be greater or equal to the planet’s atmospheric binding energy therefore causing the planet to lose atmosphere and decrease in size over time.
 One notable difference between the two theories is the predicted timescale.
 The photoevaporation process is thought to primarily occur during the first 100 Myr of a host star’s life, when the stellar high energy output is at its highest, while core-powered mass loss happens over gigayears as planetary cores slowly cool and contract.
+It is important to note that the 100 Myr timescale for photo-evaporation is typically attributed to Sun-like stars, which this paper covers.
+There is also evidence for a radius valley among planets orbiting low mass stars \citep{Wu2019, Cloutier2020, vanEylen2021} which remain active on longer timescales, more comparable to the timescale of core-powered mass loss.

 Although there is compelling evidence of atmospheric loss among low-mass planets, it is still unclear what mechanism is the main driver.
 Determining the typical timescale for atmospheric loss may help further our understanding of the processes influencing the evolution of close-in, low-mass planets.
 In this paper we find that the ratio of detected super-Earths to sub-Neptunes increases on gigayear timescales, which is consistent with atmospheric loss but in tension with the timescale for photoevaporation.
 In \S\ref{sec:sample} we discuss the selection of our stellar and planetary samples.
 Our analysis steps are described in \S\ref{sec:analysis}.
 Finally, our primary findings and the implications for exoplanet evolution models are summarized in \S\ref{sec:conclusions}.